Aaron Pettrey

-Aaron Pettrey (born June 17, 1986) is an American football placekicker who is currently a free agent.
-He was formerly a kicker for the Ohio State Buckeyes.
+Aaron Pettrey (born June 17, 1986) is an American former professional football placekicker.
+He played college football for the Ohio State Buckeyes.
 Pettrey was signed to the Cincinnati Bengals' roster on November 16, 2010, after a season-ending injury to Mike Nugent, another former Buckeye.
 Pettrey was waived by the Bengals on November 30, 2010.
 He was two for four on field goal attempts in two games.

-High school career
+Early life

 Pettrey attended Raceland–Worthington High School and served as quarterback and placekicker.
 In a September 26, 2003, game at Berea, Pettrey kicked a Kentucky state-record 58-yard field goal.
 This broke Middlesboro's Dustin Wynn's record of 57 yards, set on October 2, 1998, at Harlan.